alexchao56/Monte-Carlo-Money-Jar/README.md

 Monte-Carlo-Money-Jar
 =====================

-Program to see how fast loose change piles up
+Program to see how fast loose change piles up over a one year period.